Children of a Lesser God (film): Critical reception

 Children of a Lesser God received generally positive reviews.
-On Rotten Tomatoes, Children of a Lesser God holds an approval rating of 80% based on 35 reviews, with an average rating of 7.10/10.
+On Rotten Tomatoes, Children of a Lesser God holds an approval rating of 81% based on 36 reviews, with an average rating of 7.10/10.
 The site's critical consensus reads, "Children of a Lesser God transcends its transparently noble goals thanks to a pair of absorbing performances from William Hurt and Marlee Matlin."
 Particular praise was given to the film's two leads.
-Richard Schickel of Time magazine said of Matlin, "she has an unusual talent for concentrating her emotions--and an audience's--in her signing.
+Richard Schickel of Time magazine said of Matlin, "she has an unusual talent for concentrating her emotions—and an audience's—in her signing.
 But there is something more here, an ironic intelligence, a fierce but not distancing wit, that the movies, with their famous ability to photograph thought, discover in very few performances."
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of a possible 4 stars, describing the subject matter as "new and challenging", saying he was "interested in everything the movie had to tell me about deafness."
-He continued, "The performances are strong and wonderful - not only by Hurt, one of the best actors of his generation, but also by Matlin, a deaf actress who is appearing in her first movie.
+He continued, "The performances are strong and wonderful – not only by Hurt, one of the best actors of his generation, but also by Matlin, a deaf actress who is appearing in her first movie.
 She holds her own against the powerhouse she's acting with, carrying scenes with a passion and almost painful fear of being rejected and hurt, which is really what her rebellion is about."
 Paul Attanasio of The Washington Post said of the film, "This is romance the way Hollywood used to make it, with both conflict and tenderness, at times capturing the texture of the day-to-day, at times finding the lyrical moments when two lovers find that time stops."
-He goes on to say of Matlin, "The most obvious challenge of the role is to communicate without speaking, but Matlin rises to it in the same way the stars of the silent era did -- she acts with her eyes, her gestures."
+He goes on to say of Matlin, "The most obvious challenge of the role is to communicate without speaking, but Matlin rises to it in the same way the stars of the silent era did – she acts with her eyes, her gestures."

-There was some criticism that the film was told entirely from a hearing perspective, for a hearing audience.
 The film is not subtitled (neither the spoken dialogue nor the signing); instead, as Ebert observed, the signed dialogue is repeated aloud by Hurt's character, "as if to himself".

 Awards and nominations

 The film received five Academy Award nominations, with Marlee Matlin winning for Best Actress.
-Marlee Matlin was 21 years-old when she won, making her the youngest Best Actress winner to date and the first deaf Academy Award winner.
+Marlee Matlin was 21 years old when she won, making her the youngest Best Actress winner to date and the first deaf Academy Award winner.
 Children of a Lesser God was the first ever female-helmed film to be nominated for Best Picture.